eth-siplab/EgoPoser/README.md

 	  year={2024},
 	  organization={Springer}
 	}

+    @inproceedings{jiang2022avatarposer,
+      title={AvatarPoser: Articulated Full-Body Pose Tracking from Sparse Motion Sensing}, author={Jiang, Jiaxi and Streli, Paul and Qiu, Huajian and Fender, Andreas and Laich, Larissa and Snape, Patrick and Holz, Christian}, booktitle={Proceedings of European Conference on Computer Vision}, year={2022},
+      organization={Springer}
+    }

 ## License
 This project is released under the MIT license.
 Our code is based on our previous project [AvatarPoser (ECCV'22)](https://github.com/eth-siplab/AvatarPoser).